How to Lose Your Job by Supporting Palestine [UNLOCKED]

 Yeah, I think you made really great points.

-But it's truly just meant to point out that we are like in a time where we can't really remain passive about our condition anymore and kind of be like like zombie mode like get the job keep going like all of this stuff which i think personally i've been in for a while it's more to say that there is a way to like use our power and be strategic in like every area of space we're in and i think when it comes to students uh there's been a lot of fear when it comes to speaking up and that's obviously for due reason and i think something that I've been thinking about a lot is how like students and youth have kind of always been at the forefront of like any liberation movement.
+But it's truly just meant to point out that we are like in a time where we can't really remain passive about our condition anymore and kind of be like, like zombie mode, like get the job, keep going, like all of this stuff which i think personally i've been in for a while it's more to say that there is a way to like use our power and be strategic in like every area of space written and i think when it comes to students there's been a lot of fear when it comes to speaking up and that's obviously for due reason and i think something that I've been thinking about a lot is how like students and youth have kind of always been at the forefront of like any liberation movement.

 They've always been the ones that have been like the most aggressive and unapologetic about the truth and just like pushing the discourse forward.